DitherWither/OxyWeb/README.md

 ```bash
 scripts/build.sh
 ```
-and it should generate an image called `oxidized-webserver:latest`.
+and it should generate an image called `oxyweb:latest`.

 The image currently serves a hello world application